rome/tools/packages/@romefrontend/compiler/api/analyzeDependencies.test.md

 						hidden: true
 						shortcut: undefined
 						commandFlags: Object {decisions: Array ["global-suppress-analyzeDependencies/cjsExportInES"]}
-						instruction: SAFE_MARKUP {
-							value: "To add suppression comments for ALL files with this category run"
+						instruction: SAFE_MARKUP {value: "To add suppression comments for ALL files with this category run"}
-							toString: Function toString
-						}
-						noun: SAFE_MARKUP {
-							value: "Add suppression comments for ALL files with this category"
+						noun: SAFE_MARKUP {value: "Add suppression comments for ALL files with this category"}
-							toString: Function toString
-						}
 					}
 				]
 			}